 - Current Science Park tenants

 The Investment Committee oversees the CVF, and makes investment decisions after a thorough assessment of the following criteria:

 - A full business assessment

-- Potential return on investment
+- Potential future growth and return on investment

 - The capabilities of the co-investor(s)

 The CVF's absolute maximum investment per case is HK$8 million.